openharmony/docs/en/application-dev/device/vibrator-guidelines.md

    ```
    import vibrator from "@ohos.vibrator"
    vibrator.vibrate(1000).then((error)=>{
-       if (error) {// The call fails, and error.code and error.message are printed.
+       if (error){ // The call fails, and error.code and error.message are printed.
           Console.log("Promise return failed.error.code"+error.code+"error.message"+error.message);
-       }else{// The call is successful, and the device starts to vibrate.
+       }else{ // The call is successful, and the device starts to vibrate.
           Console.log("Promise returned to indicate a successful vibration.")
        };
    })